-Data shows flood of opioids across US, many of them generics
+Data show many companies contributed to US opioid crisis

 The judge has not allowed the release of information from 2013 and 2014.
 But the material unsealed constitutes the most comprehensive picture yet of how the crisis unfolded.

-The Washington Post, which along with HD Media, the owner of newspapers in West Virginia, went to court to seek the information, was the first to publish the data.
+The Washington Post, which along with HD Media, the owner of newspapers in West Virginia, went to court to seek the information, was first to publish the data.

 Prescription and illegal opioids such as heroin and fentanyl have been factors in more than 430,000 deaths in the U.S. since 2000, according to the CDC.
 From 2006 to 2012, annual opioid deaths rose from under 18,000 a year to more than 23,000.
 During that time, prescription drugs were cited as factors in just under half the deaths.